Ukraine’s Defence Ministry releases video of HIMARS in storage: “You haven’t destroyed a single one”

 To whom it may concern.

 P.S.
 There hasn't been a single HIMARS system destroyed so far.
-Want to know why? pic.twitter.com/5hPz9Xu35d— Defense of Ukraine (@DefenceU) May 3, 2023
+Want to know why? pic.twitter.com/5hPz9Xu35d

 Journalists fight on their own frontline.
 Support Ukrainska Pravda or become our patron!